daniel-234/frontend-nanodegree-neighborhood-map/README.md

 ## Notes

-The app will display 5 locations in my city when the page loads.
+The app will display 1 location in Cagliari (IT) when the page loads.

 ## License